 - -New York State ELA (English/Language Arts) Assessments were administered to students in grades 3-8 on April 1-3.
 John expressed his gratitude to teachers in grades 3-8 for doing their very best to reduce test anxiety and for encouraging their students.
 Students understood that the only expectation was that they give the test their best effort.
 Despite all of the media attention given to the opt-out movement, EVCS had only one student "opt-out" of the ELA assessment.
-This is a credit to the positive classroom environment that EVCS teachers strive to create, and to the school's balanced and sensible approach to testing.

--As always, John expressed thanks to Anne Landrigan for the flawless administration of the assessment program.
-Each year this task becomes more daunting, but Anne doesn't miss a - assessment program.
-Each year this task becomes more daunting, but Anne doesn't miss a step.

-Mrs. Landrigan and teachers from EVCS are going back and forth to Rochester this week - -Mrs. Landrigan and teachers from EVCS are going back and forth to Rochester this week to score the assessments, with a consortium of schools from Buffalo, Rochester and Syracuse, under the direction of ASAP Consulting.
+This is a credit to the positive classroom environment that EVCS teachers strive to create, and to the school's balanced and sensible approach to testing. -As always, John expressed thanks to Anne Landrigan for the flawless administration of the assessment program.
+Each year this task becomes more daunting, but Anne doesn't miss a - -Mrs. Landrigan and teachers from EVCS are going back and forth to Rochester this week to score the assessments, with a consortium of schools from Buffalo, Rochester and Syracuse, under the direction of ASAP Consulting.
 They are not staying over at a hotel this year; they are car-pooling and will be reimbursed for mileage and meals.
 Admissions Lottery